eryjus/century/README.md

 The public repository documents my own development path and changes in direction.

+***Why?***

+I admit, I have had several partial starts, some on my own and some with existing OSes.
+So, why this OS and why now?
+That's a fair question.

+First, I am by no means an expert.
+Each system I have started has had specific objectives in mind.
+My first incarnation was a basic learning project.
+It lacked focus and direction.
+However, I was able to get multiple processes running properly.
+I also managed to break it and fix it several times.
+It was 32-bit.

+Then, I embarked on a 64-bit assembly system.
+I took it on in assembly because I was not able to figure out how to co-mingle 32-bit and 64-bit code in C.  Well, if you can't fix it, feature it!
+So, I took it on in 100% assembly.
+Again, I was able to get multiple processes running.

+Then I looked at xv6, a teaching kernel which I refer back to even today.
+I took that as a starting point since it had a working filesystem and user-mode applications.
+I learn better when I have a working system to look review and dig into.
+I was going to slowly replace portions with things of my own invention.

+Well, after several years away, I have decided to pick up the OS again.
+I had acquired a Raspberry Pi 2 that I wanted to start playing with and never did.
+I got tired of it sitting on my desk staring me down.
+So, I started over with this incarnation of Century.

+The goals here are pretty simple:
+1. Document the progress of this OS for those that learn through another's mistakes.
+Use GitHub to keep track of my history.
+2. Establish a common kernel base source that can be run on multiple architectures, with architecture-specific code handled properly.
+3. Write this kernel as a micro-kernel.
+4. Write the GUI desktop manager myself, but port as many other components as possible.
+   Therefore, take time to make the porting process as easy as possible.

+But, again, I am no expert.
+You might just want to follow this project just to watch the train wreck unfolding!  ;)

 ***Some thoughts***

 I have taken the development tasks in a breadth-first approach, developing support for